CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Background

 \section{Background}

 \xhdr{Causal Effect Estimation} We adopt the potential–outcomes framework for causal inference \citep{rubin2005causal}.
-Let $T$ denote treatment, $\vect{X}$ the observed covariates, and $\mathcal{T}$ a finite treatment set.
-For every $t\in\mathcal{T}$, $Y_t$ is the potential outcome under treatment $t$, while the observed (factual) outcome is $Y\coloneqq Y_T$.
-We call the joint distribution $\dist(\vect{X},T,\{Y_t\}_{t\in\mathcal{T}},Y)$ the \emph{data-generating process} (DGP), and its marginal distribution of the observed samples $(\vect{X}, T, Y)$, the observational distribution or $\dist_\obs$.
+Let $T \in \cT$ denote the treatment from a finite treatment set $\cT$, and $\vect{X} \in \cX$ the observed covariates.
+For every $t\in\cT$, $Y_t \in \R$ is the potential outcome under treatment $t$, while the observed (factual) outcome is $Y\coloneqq Y_T$.
+We call the joint distribution $\dist(\vect{X},T,\{Y_t\}_{t\in\cT},Y)$ the \emph{data-generating process} (DGP), and denote by $\dist_\obs$ the marginal distribution over observed triples $(\vect{X}, T, Y)$.
 Given samples from $\dist_\obs$, a central goal is to recover the \emph{conditional expected potential outcomes} (CEPOs):

 For binary treatments, two common estimands, average treatment effect (ATE), and conditional average treatment effect (CATE) follow directly from the CEPOs.
 We refer to CEPOs, CATE, and ATE collectively as \emph{causal effects}.